 Homer: (to Lance Murdoch) Think you got guts, try raising my kids!

 When the ambulance is hauling away an injured Homer, it crashes into a tree.
 Seventeen years after this episode aired, in The Simpsons Movie, the ambulance can still be seen crashed into the same tree.

 Originally, this episode was supposed to air on November 29, 1991 but because the Korean production company (AKOM) was behind schedule on episodes, this episode was aired a week later and a rerun of "Simpson and Delilah" aired instead.

 In syndicated versions, the second time Homer falls off the gorge was replaced with a frozen shot of the kids looking down as Homer screamed and hit the rocks.

-This episode aired short to show the "Do The Bartman" video (7F75 - 5 min).
-In it, Bart ruins his fourth grade dance recital by replacing its audio tape with his own music, "Do the Bartman" which turns the recital into a music video.
+This episode aired short to show the "Do the Bartman" music video (7F75 - 5 min).
+In the video, Bart ruins his fourth grade dance recital by replacing its audio tape with his own music, "Do the Bartman" which turns the recital into a music video.
 This music video appeared right after the broadcast of episode 21, which seems to have been edited to make space for the time the video was going to use.
-In fact the episode didn't air in its entirety until the 3rd time it was shown on 29 Aug 91, the second time is was also edited to make room for war coverage on 28 Feb 91.
-It was a track off the album The Simpsons Sing The Blues.
+In fact, the episode didn't air in its entirety until the 3rd time it was shown on August 29, 1991, the second time it was also edited to make room for war coverage on February 28, 1991.
+It was a track off the album The Simpsons Sing the Blues.
 The Bartman video would air on FOX after various late night/early morning movies until 1995.
-Many of the Fox stations became WB stations and resulted in many Fox stations no longer airing late night movies.
-It one time aired before a Melrose Place long version promo.
+Many of the Fox stations became WB (now the CW) stations and resulted in many Fox stations no longer airing late night movies.

 Blackboard Joke: I will not drive the Principal's car.